 Since 2011, 16 states have legalized suppressor hunting for all game animals.
 Despite common misconceptions, suppressors are not silent.
 They are simply mufflers for firearms.
 There are many benefits to using a suppressor, including:

-1. HEARING PROTECTIONNoise induced hearing loss and tinnitus are two of the most common afflictions for recreational shooters and hunters.
+- HEARING PROTECTION: Noise induced hearing loss and tinnitus are two of the most common afflictions for recreational shooters and hunters.
 Everyone knows that gunfire is loud, but very few people understand the repercussions that shooting can have on their hearing until it’s too late.
 Suppressors reduce the noise of a gunshot by an average of 20 – 35 dB, which is roughly the same as earplugs or earmuffs.
 By decreasing the overall sound signature, suppressors help to preserve the hearing of recreational shooters, hunters, and hunting dogs around the world.

-4. ACCURACYSuppressors reduce recoil, and help decrease muzzle flinch.
+- ACCURACY: Suppressors reduce recoil, and help decrease muzzle flinch.
 These benefits lead to improved accuracy, better shot placement, and more humane hunts.